es2812/django-course-keepcoding/README.md

   - In Python 3 `UnicodeDecodeError` is not thrown anymore with an UTF-8 character.
 - Section 17:
   - In Django 2.2 the `static` tag must be loaded in the template before allowing usage.
+- Section 22:
+  - Since Django REST Framework 3.3.0 creating a `ModelSerializer` without a `fields` or `exclude` attribute is disallowed.